-People celebrate this garden for its exquisite layout of pools, rockeries, islets, bamboo groves, pavilions and corridors and also they praise it as the “Mother of all Chinese Gardens”.
+People celebrate this garden for its exquisite layout of pools, rockeries, islets, bamboo groves, pavilions and corridors and they also praise it as the “Mother of all Chinese Gardens”.

-HISTORY OF THE HUMBLE ADMINISTRATOR’S GARDEN
+HISTORY OF HUMBLE ADMINISTRATOR’S GARDEN

-Wang Xiancheng – the Ming Dynasty administrator – retired from his official duties and started to build the garden.
-It took him 16 years to complete the works, in 1526.
+Wang Xiancheng, the Ming Dynasty administrator, retired from his official duties and started to build the garden.
+It took him 16 years to complete the works in 1526.
 He commissioned the famous painter Wen Zhengming to design the garden, with concepts of poetry and traditional Chinese painting.

 But, after the owner’s death, his son lost the garden in a gambling debt to Xu family.

 For the next 500 years, the garden went through numerous changes and divisions.
 Thus, it served either as a private garden or as government offices and dwellings.

 Most of the current structures in the garden are from 1850, when it served as the palace garden of the Taiping Heavenly Kingdom.

 In the late Qing Dynasty, the garden was partitioned in three major parts, around a large lake: central, eastern and western part.